-The City is recommencing in-person citizenship ceremonies in line with the current COVID-19 restrictions.
-You will be allocated to a ceremony in the order that you were approved, with the conferees who have been waiting the longest to be allocated first.
+We are conducting in-person citizenship ceremonies in line with the current COVID-19 restrictions.
 You will receive your invitation by email when it is your turn to attend a ceremony.
 Until that time, please have patience and wait to hear from us.
 It is important that you read your invitation carefully and follow all instructions.
 We will do our best to reduce future wait times and ceremonies may be in an altered format.

 Becoming a citizen